BenjaminNMitchell/alias-cd/README.md

 ## Usage
 ```
-# navigate to the docs directory
+# get the full path for the given alias
-alias_cd docs
+alias_cd get docs

 # display the version of the tool
 alias_cd version

 # validate that all directories exist
 alias_cd validate

+# list all aliases
+alias_cd list
 ```